 This is a list of suggested books that can help children grapple with anxiety and emotional challenges.

 It is valuable for parents to engage with a Genetic Counsellor to discuss the diagnoses and to ask any questions they may have.
 Genetic counsellors are often a wealth of knowledge and can also guide parents to the right support networks in their areas.

-For parents, that initial whirl wind of emotions and seeking knowledge on what is Klinefelter syndrome/XXY can be overwhelming, daunting and exhausting.
-For many it is just the start of a long journey to reaching out and implementing the most appropriate support networks and support team for their child
+For parents, that initial whirl wind of emotions and seeking knowledge on what is Jacob’s Syndrome can be overwhelming, daunting and exhausting.
+For many it is just the start of a long journey to reaching out and implementing the most appropriate support networks and support team for their child.

 Post diagnosis, the focus is usually on the child (quite rightly), and parents are often forgotten in the mix.
 Some parents work very hard to ensure the best interventions and support are put into place.

 However, in an attempt to survive, parents often forget about their own emotional needs, it is essential that parents keep an eye on their own mental and physical wellbeing.
 If they feel like they need extra emotional support they should consider seeing a counsellor or a psychologist, often reliable and supportive friends are a good avenue for additional support.
-AXYS are also here for parents and provide a wealth of knowledge and support.
-We can provide one on one phone or email support and also have casual catch ups and information sessions.
+AXYS are also here for parents, grandparents, siblings and extended family members to provide a wealth of knowledge and support.
+We can provide one on one phone or email support and also have casual catch ups and information sessions, or alternatively a peer-support Facebook group.

 Sex chromosome disorders can often be a sensitive topic.
 Some parents want to advocate and educate about their child’s variation; others prefer not to discuss it, for the sake of their child’s privacy.
 It is up to parents to decide on the best approach for their family and child and is their decision.

-Life does not stop with the discovery of an extra X or Y chromosome, nor will your child stop growing.
+Life does not stop with the discovery of an Y chromosome, nor will your child stop growing.
 Life will be different, but not without many of the same joys and challenges that all parents feel in their children’s lives.

-The most important thing to remember is that Klinefelter syndrome/XXY has a very wide range of effects, signs and symptoms, the severity of which varies considerably from person to person.
+The most important thing to remember is that Jacob’s Syndrome, while it has a very wide range of effects, signs and symptoms, and which the severity varies from person to person, however, by far is a more milder syndrome.
 Many of our members are successful in their chosen fields of employment and in their personal relationships but others struggled at school, find it difficult to maintain relationships and may need some level of support throughout their lives.

 Receiving a diagnoses as a parents it extremely challenging but also arms them with the knowledge and tools to support their children.
 We know that early diagnosis and appropriate support and early childhood intervention can make a huge difference, children with an earlier diagnosis are the lucky ones and more often than not lead a fun and fulfilling life.

-Who should be involved in the care of a child with Klinefelter syndrome/XXY?
+Who should be involved in the care of a child with Jacobs Syndrome (47XYY)?

 Here are some key things for parents with a new diagnosis to focus on and ask themselves:

-AXYS are here to help and have a number of support mechanisms available depending on where a parent is at in their journey, people shouldn’t feel alone, AXYS are here.
+AXYS are here to help and have a number of support options available depending on where a parent is at in their journey, people shouldn’t feel alone, AXYS are here.

+This is a list of suggested books that can help children grapple with anxiety and emotional challenges.